IgniteUI/igniteui-docfx/en/components/grids_templates/editing.md

 #### Cell Editing Templates

 If you want to provide a custom template which will be applied when a cell is in edit mode, you can make use of the [`igxCellEditor` directive]({environment:angularApiUrl}/classes/igxcelltemplatedirective.html).
-In order to use a custom cell editing template for a column, you need to pass an `ng-template` with the `igxCellEditor` directive and properly bind your custom control to the [`cell.editValue`]({environment:angularApiUrl}/classes/igxcellcomponent.html#editvalue):
+To do this, you need to pass an `ng-template` with the `igxCellEditor` directive and properly bind your custom control to the [`cell.editValue`]({environment:angularApiUrl}/classes/igxcellcomponent.html#editvalue):

 ```html
 <igx-column field="ReorderLevel" header="Reorder Level" [editable]="true">